peterramsing/personal-site/_posts/2016-07-10-define-your-assumptions.md

 2. Watch for assumptions of others.
   * If you hear "that should be hard and expensive" without anything to back it up.
 Ask a follow-up question.
 "Are there any assumptions here that we might be considering as fact here?"
   * Don't assume just because that's what everyone else says it is fact.
 This is a tough balance because institutional knowledge is extremely powerful but be wary of the institutional knowledge that's vague.
   * Always be respectful of others (and this is key).
 Even if their facts are assumptions, often there is good reason they hold them as fact.
-Don't just "assume" that their foolish for thinking something is fact when in reality it is an assumption.
+Don't just "assume" that they're foolish for thinking something is fact when in reality it is an assumption.